nginx/unit-docs/source/configuration.rst

 A request passed to a route traverses its steps sequentially:

-- If all :samp:`match` conditions in a step are met, the step's :samp:`action` is performed.
+- If all :samp:`match` conditions in a step are met, the traversal ends and the step's :samp:`action` is performed.

 - If a step's condition isn't met, Unit proceeds to the next step of the route.